devrandom/forensics/README.md

 Limitations:

 - Only the last 25 transactions are considered for each address
-- Exchange wallets and mixers will result in a large number of unwanted results
+- Exchange wallets and mixers may result in a large number of unwanted hits